 For example, we were able to fit a 16″ bike on the Allen Sports Deluxe’s bars which are set 11″ apart.

-But the same bike did not fit on the Thule Passage, which has support bars that are 15″ apart – the bike’s smaller frame just didn’t work with its wider-set bars.
+But the same bike did not fit on the Thule Passage, which has support bars that are 15″ apart – the bike’s smaller frame just didn’t work with the rack’s wider-set bars.

 Racks with wider-set bars allow the weight of the bikes to be more evenly distributed on the car.
 So if you plan on carrying a lot of heavy bikes, a rack with wider support bars (like the Thule Passage) will likely be more stable, especially going longer distances.